 From Margalef, follow the bridge East across the river towards the "Fonda Tres Pines" Hotel.
 Heads up for the tree that is literally in the middle of the road!
 Veer left after the tree, heading up a steep paved road signed for "Ermita Sant Salvador".
 Continue winding up this road, passing several crags on either side of the canyon.
 After ~1.8 KM, park at a fork in the road in any of the small pullouts.
 It looks like there might be a new parking lot going in here.

-Browse More Classics in Raco de la Finestra
+Browse More Rock Climbing Classics in Raco de la Finestra

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Raco de la Finestra:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Raco de la Finestra: